walkerRnD/codebuff/npm-app/knowledge.md

 ## Dependencies

+- ts-pattern: Used for pattern matching in TypeScript.
+Installed to improve type safety and readability when checking message types.

 - The project depends on a `common` package (version 1.0.0) which is likely a shared library.
 - Uses `lodash` for utility functions.
 - TypeScript is used for development.